UniMath/agda-unimath/src/set-theory/complemented-inequality-cardinals.lagda.md

 ## Properties

-### Assuming the weak limited principle of omniscience, then complemented inequality is antisymmetric
+### Assuming the weak limited principle of omniscience, then complemented inequality forms a partial order

-Using the previous result and assuming the weak limited principle of omniscience, we can conclude `leq-complemented-Cardinal` is a partial order by showing that it is antisymmetric.

 ```agda
 module _